L

 What Eats the Least Flycatcher?

-There are many animals that prey on the least flycatcher.
+Many animals prey on the Least Flycatcher.
 This includes adults, juveniles, and their nests.
 Some of the many predators of least flycatchers include:

 Least flycatchers nest in clusters once they reach their breeding grounds.
 They are not monogamous species.
 Instead, they participate in a mating style known as extra-pair matings.
 This means that males and females will find other mates outside of their initial pairing.
 Cluster nesting is thought to aid in the search for mates and in adding protection for nests inside the cluster.